ioccc-src/winner/2001/kev/README.md

 can reset it later).

-Look below in the Building section for info on how to speed up or slow down the game (useful if your increase or decrease the terminal size).
+Look below in the Building section for info on how to speed up or slow down the game (useful if you increase or decrease the terminal size).

 ### BUILDING

-Just run `make`to use the Makefile as above.
+Just run `make` to use the Makefile as above.
 The `SPEED` variable in the Makefile controls the speed of the game (defaults to `50`).
 This speed is the delay between frames in milliseconds.
 Thus a value of 0 will make the game go as fast as your network can handle, and values less than 50 are useful for